Cambridge-Control-Lab/QuadBot-NeuroMorphic/README.md

-# QuadBot-NeuroMorphic
+# Welcome to **QuadBot-NeuroMorphic!**

-Software library developed as part of a undergraduate research project at the University of Cambridge, aimed at advancing the study of robotic locomotion neuromorphic control principles.
+This repository is dedicated to the "Neuromorphic Control of Quadrupedal Robots" project, which was conducted as part of an undergraduate research opportunity hosted by the Cambridge University Engineering Department.

-* Contributor: Prithvi Raj
+* Contributor: Prithvi Raj (pr478@cam.ac.uk)
 * Supervisors: Dr. Fulvio Forni, Prof. Timothy O'Leary
 * Funding Body: MathWorks